IulianCernat/Project-Management/README.md

-# Projects Manager
+# Project Management

+This is my project associated with my Bachelor Degree.

-Projects Manager is a web application for teachers and students which borrows functionalities from Jira and customizes them for the academic environment.
+**Project Management** is a web application for teachers and students which borrows functionalities from Jira and customizes them for the academic environment.

 # Features